sharpsudo/the_pwa_project/README.md

 *****************************
-	# WORKFLOW
+	# workflow
 *****************************
 Commits to be pushed out to beta branch initially.
 Shall be merged with main branch once it passes testing.
-Though this is unnecessary considering the main branch doesn't have any code on it but it'll help build habit and the coding ethic required for when the main branch indeed holds code.
+Though this is unnecessary considering the main branch doesn't have any code on it but it'll help build habit and the coding ethic required for when the main branch actually holds code.